t-clark04/Clark-Data-Science-Portfolio/MLStreamlitApp/README.md

 As with most things in life, there's an easy way and a hard way to run the app.

 ### Easy Way
-To run it the easy way, simply click [here](https://clark-machine-learning.streamlit.app/).
+Simply click [here](https://clark-machine-learning.streamlit.app/).
 This link should bring up the deployed version of the app on the Streamlit website.
 No further steps necessary -- just choose your path and start exploring!
-The only downside of the easy way is that you won't be able to see the underlying Python code.
+The only potential downside of this method is that you won't be able to see the underlying Python code if you so desire.

 ### Hard Way
 For the hard way, you'll need to start by downloading the "MLStreamlitApp" folder from my data science portfolio repository.
 To do that, first go to [this link](https://download-directory.github.io/).
 It will open up a page that looks like this: